The following is a short list of what you should and shouldn’t do when using phone call scripts.

 You’ll have challenges with using a sales script which is a full page of one paragraph after another.
 By using a script like that, it can be designed for you to do most of the talking.
 Setting the call up so the prospect does a lot of the talking is one way to improve sales calls.
 This helps you extract more information as well as get the prospect more involved in the conversation.

 Another challenge is this type of phone script can be tough to embrace and learn.
 Does anyone really want to memorize a long page of things to say?
-Sales people will either skip using a script or revert to reading directly from it when on prospecting calls with these types of phone call scripts being more difficult to incorporate.
+Sales people will either skip using a script or revert to reading directly from it when on prospecting calls with these types of being more difficult to incorporate.
 Neither are good outcomes.